opencog/docker/opencog/README.md

    `export MOSES_SOURCE_DIR=$HOME/path/to/moses` and uncomment `- $MOSES_SOURCE_DIR:/moses` line in the docker-compose.yml file.__

-2. For starting the containers run either of the following commands,
+3. For starting the containers using docker-compose run either of the following commands,
   * If you want to map container ports to host run `docker-compose run --service-ports dev`
   * If you don't want to map ports to host run